bcaramiaux/Gestural-Sound-Toolkit/README.md

 V2 is a fork of the Gestural Sound Toolkit `https://github.com/bcaramiaux/Gestural-Sound-Toolkit` a Max library for the design of Embodied Sonic Interactions

-V2 Contributors:
+> V2 Contributors:
-–  STMS Lab IRCAM CNRS Sorbonne Université (Frédéric Bevilacqua,  Riccardo Borghesi, Diemo Schwarz, Victor Paredes) – ISIR Sorbonne Université (Baptiste Caramiaux,)
+> –  STMS Lab IRCAM CNRS Sorbonne Université (Frédéric Bevilacqua,  Riccardo Borghesi, Diemo Schwarz, Victor Paredes)
+> – ISIR Sorbonne Université (Baptiste Caramiaux,)
-– LIMSI CNRS (Jules Françoise)
+> – LIMSI CNRS (Jules Françoise)

 V1 Contributors:
-- AVI Group Goldsmiths College (Baptiste Caramiaux, Alessandro Altavilla) – IRCAM-Centre Pompidou (Mubu: Riccardo Borghesi, Diemo Schwarz, Norbert Schnell, Frédéric Bevilacqua, Jules Françoise) EAVI website: eavi.goldsmithsdigital.com, (c) 2015 EAVI Group, Goldsmiths College, University of London (contact: bc@goldsmithsdigital.com)
+> - AVI Group Goldsmiths College (Baptiste Caramiaux, Alessandro Altavilla)
+> – IRCAM-Centre Pompidou (Mubu: Riccardo Borghesi, Diemo Schwarz, Norbert Schnell, Frédéric Bevilacqua, Jules Françoise)
+> EAVI website: eavi.goldsmithsdigital.com, (c) 2015 EAVI Group, Goldsmiths College, University of London

 This toolkit has been designed and implemented in order to investigate research questions on sonic interaction design, and led to a publication at the CHI 2015 conference.
 If you use the toolkit in your research or teaching, please credit our work: